MileHacker Logo

 Walking & Cycling

-Walking forms the heart of local transportation and exploration in Imlil.
+Walking forms the heart of local transportation and exploring in Imlil.
 Imlil village itself is highly pedestrian-friendly.
 Narrow paths and small roads connect the guesthouses, local shops, and the main square.
-You can easily walk around the village, observe daily life, and reach the starting points of numerous treks.
-Beyond the village, a vast network of strolling trails leads to surrounding Berber villages, like Aroumd, to waterfalls, and upwards towards the majestic Toubkal massif.
+You can easily walk around the village, see daily routines, and reach the starting points of numerous treks.
+Beyond the village, a vast network of strolling trails leads to the surrounding Berber villages, like Aroumd, to waterfalls, and upwards towards the majestic Toubkal massif.
 These paths present diverse landscapes and levels of difficulty.

 Walking Tours & Routes